tamber/tamber-go/README.md

 There are two ways to use Tamber:

-##Single Engine
+##Single Project / Engine

-If you only have one Tamber engine, and therefore one API Key, simply import the packages you would like to use, and use the following pattern:
+If you only have one Tamber project and/or engine, simply import the packages you would like to use, and use the following pattern:

 ```go
 import (